Reduce the day to one indoor place to build around

 Downtown and College Hill usually beat trying to crisscross Providence after the plan has already slipped.

-A Providence family reset gets better when the ambition drops quickly and the city becomes one anchor plus one meal.
+A Providence family reset gets better when the ambition drops quickly and the city becomes one main stop plus one meal.

 Do not try to preserve the original beach, walk, museum, and dinner plan all at once.